 Indian Education has been working to strengthen the field of Native education research, data, and best practices.
 The development of resources for Native education researchers, evaluators, educators, professors, and others who are working within Indian Education has been to improve education for our American Indian students enrolled in all schools.
 The Indigenous research methodologies differ from the Western educational approaches.
 In Western academic models, the research project and data are separated from the researcher, who is merely an onlooker.
 Though the data collected by Indigenous research methodologies can be analyzed quantitatively as well as qualitatively, just like data collected by Western research methods, the acknowledged relationship between researcher and data naturally challenges Western research paradigms.
-Indigenous research methodologies are powerful and worthwhile despite this challenge because they provide vital opportunities to contribute to the body of knowledge about the natural world and Indigenous peoples.
+Indigenous research wital opportunities to contribute to the body of knowledge about the natural world and Indigenous peoples.